-These are the pieces of paperwork that escrow holders usually look to collect:
+These are the records that escrow companies usually compile:

 - Loan documents